janko/janko.io/_posts/2016-11-07-better-file-uploads-with-shrine-metadata.md

 interface for extracting custom metadata, and allows storages to update metadata as well.

-In the next post I will talk about how direct uploads with Shrine, so stay tuned!
+In the next post I will talk about direct uploads with Shrine, so stay tuned!

 [Shrine]: https://github.com/janko-m/shrine
 [versions]: https://github.com/janko-m/shrine#versions